If anyone were to ask me who my favorite Disney character was, I would say without hesitation: Scrooge McDuck.

 There’s no hand holding in this game.
 You’re thrust into the proverbial water the second the game loads, and you learn how both zombies and living work.

-You and your AI friend get your first “taste” of the outbreak out by a collection of cabins in the lake.
+You and your AI friend get your first “taste” of the outbreak out by a collection of cabins near a lake.
 You can either choose to fight or sneak past them, and while it’s not as relevant in this moment, Read the rest of this entry

 I was late to the Minecraft game.
 Sure, I’ve heard about the “build anything you want” premise that the game has, but being more a MacBook person, I never got around to trying the title on PC.